hasandc/Pansharpening/README.md

 # Pansharpening

-These codes are based on IDL 8.7.2 and ENVI 5.5.2.
+These codes are based on IDL 8.7.2 and ENVI 5.5.2 under Win 10 Home (64bit).

 The main code is run_program.pro by
     ENVI> run_program